KTH-dESA/The-GEP/user-manual/source/index.rst

-Welcome to The GEP User Manual's documentation!
+Welcome to The GEP User's Guide!
 ===============================================

 .. figure::  images/consortium.jpg